kcbanner/uw-wkrpt/README.md

 ## LaTeX Info

 If you do not know LaTeX, please learn!
 It is not too difficult to use, and is really quite helpful.
-You can read the workreport-sample.pdf file included in this tarball, as well as:
+You can read any of the example work reports, as well as:
 [A not so short introduction to LaTeX2e: or LaTeX2e in 113 minutes][2].

 You can also find more information on-line.
 There is an [FAQ][3] and a